Oil and mining industry of Niger: Uranium

+Niger produces about 5% of world uranium output, providing Africa's highest-grade uranium ore.
+It produced 2,020 tonnes of uranium in 2022, down from 4,821 tonnes in 2012 and 2,991 tonnes in 2020.

-From the 1950s, Niger has been known to have large uranium deposits in the desert north of the Agadez Region, which is located about 1000 km northeast of Niamey In 1971, the first mine was opened outside Arlit and operated by SOMAIR, a national company with Areva and the government of Niger as shareholders.
-SOMAIR is owned by Areva at 63.4% and the government of Niger at 36.6% and employed about 600 people.
+From the 1950s, Niger has been known to have large uranium deposits in the desert north of the Agadez Region, which is located about 1000 km northeast of Niamey.
+In 1971, the first mine was opened outside Arlit and operated by SOMAIR, a national company with Areva and the government of Niger as shareholders.
+SOMAIR was owned by Areva (63.4%) and the government of Niger (36.6%), and employed about 600 people.

-In 1978, the second uranium mining project began production in Akokan near Arlit and operated by COMINAK, a national company, like SOMAIR with Areva and the government of Niger as shareholders.
-COMINAK is owned by Areva NC at 34%, the government of Niger at 31%, Overseas uranium resources development Company of Japan at 25%, and Enusa industrias avanzadas, S.a. of Spain at 10% and employed about 1,100 people.
-The underground mine of Akokan is the largest underground uranium mine in the world.
+From 1978 to 2021, the second uranium mining project in Akokan near Arlit produced 75,000 tonnes of uranium.
+It was operated by COMINAK, a national company, like SOMAIR with Areva and the government of Niger as shareholders.
+COMINAK was owned by Areva NC (34%), the government of Niger(31%), Overseas Uranium Resources Development Company of Japan (25%), and Enusa industrias avanzadas, S.a. of Spain (10%).
+It employed about 1,100 people.
+The underground mine of Akokan was the largest underground uranium mine in the world.
 The mining activities created an economic boom in the country, as Nigerien budgets flourished in the 1970s due to record uranium prices.
 Extracted uranium from SOMAIR and COMINAK was initially sold entirely by French concessionary corporations, with contracts later revised to give Niger both an overall contract payment, rent, and a smaller amount of ore it could sell on world markets.